Orange Point & Shoot

 • Full album drop: I actually disabled my social media a while back and so I've just been sharing a Google Photos link.
 It feels like I’m uploading and album to Facebook on my parent’s computer.

-• Some good, mostly bad: If we took 30 photos in a night: 3 are great, 7 are mediocre at best and 20 are blurry or of the floor.
-But when it comes down to it, the best photos are the ones that make you laugh.
+• Some good, mostly bad: No matter how many photos you take, most of them will be sub-par.
+But when it comes down to it, the best photos are the ones that make you laugh, and there are plenty of those!

 A single photo album, shared broadly and never in order.